-Meaning "printed lettering" is from 1620s; print-hand "print-like handwriting" is from 1658.
-Sense of "picture or design from a block or plate" is first attested 1660s.
-Meaning "piece of printed cloth" is from 1756.
 In Middle English, stigmata were called precious prentes of crist; to perceiven the print of sight was "to feel (someone's) gaze."
-Out of print "no longer to be had from the publisher" is from 1670s (to be in print is recorded from late 15c.).
+Out of print "no longer to be had from the publisher" is from 1670s (to be in print "in printed form" is recorded from late 15c.).
 Print journalism attested from 1962, as distinguished from the television variety.